LeadHaste

 What Good Looks Like in 2026

-To bring the benchmarks together: a well-constructed cold email subject line in 2026 is 25-45 characters, starts lowercase, asks a question or creates a curiosity gap, includes company-level personalization where possible, and avoids anything that reads like a broadcast.
+A well-constructed cold email subject line in 2026 is 25-45 characters, starts lowercase, asks a question or creates a curiosity gap, includes company-level personalization where possible, and avoids anything that reads like a broadcast.

 Subject Line Benchmark Summary